jean/plonestack/README.rst

 All installs will have a ``zopeU`` instance for running scripts against.

+The buildout knows the subversion branch/tag or git branch that it is being deployed from.
+We bake that information into zope.conf.

 Pound
 =====

+By default we use a system installed pound.
+We run an new instance of that pound with its own start/stop script and config file for each buildout.

 By default our pound config will give you sticky sessions based on the ``_ZopeId`` cookie.
 This means that users will tend to get the same zope.
 This